 Check the West End Live schedule for lineup information.

 This section will include a variety of free things to do in London during the month of June.

 Check our other sections for even more great ideas such as a visit to the Queen Mary’s Garden, the Greenwich & Docklands International Fest, and Trooping of the Colour.

 Don’t forget to take a look at our full post covering free things to do in London for additional budget-friendly activities.

 Enjoy a Free Ballet

-The Royal Opera House will be hosting its popular BP Big Screens event again this summer.
-The 2020 dates have yet to be announced, so check back with us or the Royal Opera House.
+The Royal Opera House should be hosting its popular BP Big Screens event again this summer.
+The 2021 dates have yet to be announced, so check back with us or the Royal Opera House.

 In addition to being a great family activity, this is also sure to be a fun attraction to see after the sun goes down.